solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 Redis includes the ability to create replicas of master nodes.
-This path is one of the easiest to setup, but unfortunately none of the Azure services support the `SLAVEOF` or `REPLICAOF` commands.
+This path is one of the easiest to setup, but unfortunately none of the Azure services supports the `SLAVEOF` or `REPLICAOF` commands.
 This means this path is best used for when you are moving from one version to another to support a move to the cloud using the `DUMP` and `RESTORE` path.